How to Read Barcodes From Image Files (JPEG, PNG, GIF, TIFF, SVG, BMP)

 ExpectBarcodeTypes

 By default, all supported barcodes in IronBarcode will be scanned in an image.
-However, if the user know what type of barcodes are available or want to be read in an image, setting this property to read only a certain types of barcode will greatly increase reading performance and accuracy since the barcode reader does not need to iterate through collections of barcodes to interpret and read a barcode.
+However, if the user knows what types of barcodes are available or want to be read in an image, setting this property to read only certain types of barcodes will greatly increase reading performance and accuracy since the barcode reader does not need to iterate through collections of barcodes to interpret and read a barcode.

 To use this property, simply set the ExpectBarcodeTypes